-A desk appearance ticket is issued by a police officer after you are arrested for an offense.
-Typically, the offense is a crime, although sometimes, the police will issue a desk appearance ticket for a non-criminal offense, like disorderly conduct.
-The desk appearance orders you to return to court several weeks or months later.
+A Desk Appearance Ticket is sometimes issued by police officers after they arrest you for an offense.
+Typically, the offense is a crime.
+However, sometimes the police will issue a Desk Appearance Ticket for a non-criminal offense, like disorderly conduct.
+A desk appearance usually orders you to return to court several later.

-In the scheme of things, if you are arrested, you want to receive a desk appearance ticket because the alternative is for you to be booked through the system and brought directly to court.
-If you are processed through the system and not given a desk appearance ticket, you may be kept in a holding cell for up to 24 hours.
+In the scheme of things, if you are arrested, you want to receive a Desk Appearance Ticket.
+The alternative is for you to be booked through the system and brought directly to court.
+If you are processed through the system and not given a Desk Appearance Ticket, you may be kept in a holding cell for up to 24 hours.